 Aloys Skoumal translated the term boy as ministrant.
+Aloys Skoumal used the adaptation translation method.
 He used the term in order to specify the setting in which the plot took place.
-The translation of Zdeněk Urbánek is too general.
+Zdeněk Urbánek used the literal translation method but his translation is too general.